 Dress Code For NEET

 NTA implements strict NEET rules for both boys and girls which should be observed.
 These specifications must be considered, failing to do so can lead to disqualification of the candidature and hence, the candidate will not be allowed to appear for the examination.

 - Pick light colours, half-sleeved clothes/t-shirts.
 Attire should not have big buttons, embroidery, fancy and big zips, badge/brooch, flowers, etc.

 - Wear sandals, slippers with low heels.
 Do not wear shoes.

-- Ornaments/accessories such as chains, earrings, rings, nose pin, pendants, anklets, bangles, bracelets, etc will have to be removed before you enter the examination hall.
+- Ornaments/accessories such as chains, earrings, rings, nose pins, pendants, anklets, bangles, bracelets, etc will have to be removed before you enter the examination hall.

 NEET Dress Code For Males

-Here is a list of guidelines to be followed by male candidates on the day of NEET examination
+Here is a list of guidelines to be followed by male candidates on the day of the NEET examination

 - Pick light clothes, half-sleeved shirts